-Introduction 2
+2 Introduction

 Grant Thornton has requested Xstract to provide an Independent Valuation Report on the assets of Aeon.
-This report will be included in an Independent Expert's Report by Grant Thornton that will accompany a Notice of Meeting in relation to the proposed exercise of options in Aeon held by OCP, which will increase OCP's interest in Aeon.
+This report will be included in an Independent Expert's Report by Grant Thornton that will accompany a Notice of Meeting in relation to a proposed transaction in the shares of Aeon.
 This valuation report does not opine on the value of the relevant landholdings or exploration tenements for stamp duty purposes.